 The opening sentence

 Get this right and you have the reader’s – and judge’s – attention.
 He/she wants to continue reading to see what happens.
-Here are some opening sentences from our 2014 competition which caught our eye:
+Here are some opening sentences from previous entries which caught our eye:

 “There’s an old man in a bar on the Costa de la Luz who says he can run faster than the sun.”